Rocaille (Fabergé egg): History

 The egg was sold by Kelch in 1920 following the Russian Revolution and was purchased by a Mr. Leon Ginberg that same year after being offered for sale by the French jeweller Morgan on the Rue de la Paix in Paris.
 Because of French regulations with regard to hallmarking, this egg (and several others being offered up) could not be exhibited.
-In the 1940s it was sold by A La Vieille Russie in New York, and between 1949-1958 it was owned by Jack and Belle Linsky of New York.
+In the 1940s it was sold by A La Vieille Russie in New York, and between 1949 and 1958 it was owned by Jack and Belle Linsky of New York.
 Then in 1958 it was bought by A La Vieille Russie once again.
 Between 1962 and 1997 it was held in a private collection Finland.
 Then in 1997 it was sold by a dealer named Proler of Dallas, Texas to an undisclosed private individual.
-In 2012 it was purchased by Artie and Dorothy McFerrin for their collection.
+In 2012 it was purchased through London based Fabergé broker, Matthew Stuart-Lyon, by Artie and Dorothy McFerrin for their collection.
 In 2013 it was exhibited in Houston, Texas as part of a Fabergé Symposium.